AherRahul/portfolio-v1/content/projects/javascript-beginner.md

 JavaScript is everywhere nowadays and can be your gateway to the world of web development, creating desktop or mobile applications, and becoming a fullstack developer &mdash; all by learning a single language.

-In this workshop, JavaScript will be demystified, providing a clear and accessible introduction to the language that powers interactivity on the web.
+In this project, JavaScript will be demystified, providing a clear and accessible introduction to the language that powers interactivity on the web.
 From the fundamentals of variables and functions to hands-on coding exercises, you'll gain the essential skills needed to begin your journey as a JavaScript developer.

 **JavaScript doesn't have to be daunting; let us make it easy for you!**